By Sean Delaney

 “To actually be there at the food bank and witness the shortage of food along with the increasing numbers of families, seniors and children that rely on the food bank, it is overwhelming and heart-wrenching,” said Contento.

-Together with the help of community members and their children, they delivered empty bags, door to door, hoping to have them filled with nonperishable food items.
+Together with the help of community members and their children, she delivered empty bags, door to door, hoping to have them filled with nonperishable food items.
 This food drive raised 5000 pounds of food within three communities.
 And while the food collection was a necessity, it also helped to bring the communities together in unity and to help teach children the importance of helping those in need.

-And you can reach Brigette Contento at: 647 889 7411 Or, brigettecontento@rogers.com
+You can reach Brigette Contento at: 647 889 7411 Or, brigettecontento@rogers.com